College Athletes at 2020 Olympic Games

 - More than 1,000 current and former NCAA student-athletes participated at the Olympics

 - About 75 percent of the U.S. Olympic team competed in college

 - More than 100 countries sent college athletes to the Olympics

-- 65 former or current athletes have been competing for USC at the Olympics.
+- 65 former or current athletes have been competing for USC (University of Southern California) at the Olympic Games.
 More athletes than any other university in the U.S. and more athletes than 162 countries sent to the Olympic games

 - Stanford won the most medals for the second Olympics in a row

 Stanford being the most successful school, translates into claiming a total of 26 medals with 10 of them in gold.
 USC just came short with 21 medals and the Florida Gators won 17 medals, equaling the second-highest total for them.
 If Stanford were to count as a country, it would be the eleventh-best country regarding Olympic medal count.

 Former Student Athlete - Caeleb Dressel